Charlie Daniels (baseball)

-Charles L. Daniels (July 1, 1861 - February 9, 1938) was briefly a Major League Baseball pitcher who played in with the Boston Reds.
+Charles L. Daniels (July 1, 1861 - February 9, 1938) was an American Major League Baseball pitcher who briefly played in with the Boston Reds.
 He debuted on 18 April and strikeout a record 11 batters in a match against Philadelphia's Enoch Bakley.

 Daniels played a game in the outfield in addition to his two hurling losses.
 After a 7–6 lose to Washington's Milo Lockwood, Daniels was dropped.
 He then briefly played a few innings with Lawrence of the Massachusetts State Association before leaving pro ball.
 He died in 1938 at Boston's Shangri-La Nursing Home for the aged.

 He was born in Roxbury, Massachusetts.